Table of Contents

 Sigiriya is a laid-back village and it is still spared by the hustle and bustle of major cities.
 But Kandy is a very populated city and as a tourist, you have to absorb the part busy city life as most accommodation facilities are in the city.

-If you have a passion for wildlife tours I recommend you to go to Sigiriya because Sigiriya is surrounded by many popular wildlife reserves such as Hururlu eco-park, Kaudulla and Minneriya national park.
+If you have a passion for wildlife tours I recommend you to go to Sigiriya because Sigiriya is surrounded by many popular wildlife reserves such as Hururlu eco-park, Kaudulla and Minneriya national park that are ideal places for Sri Lanak jungle tours.
 Sigiriya and surrounding area are ranked among the best places to spot wild elephants.

 Sigiriya has a fascinating blend of natural and historical value.
 Nature is flourishing in Sigiriya and it has an overwhelming green cover in the surrounding areas, and it means Sigiriya is one of the best places to enjoy nature too.
 Sigiriya and surrounding area is popular for bird watching torus and enables the travellers to spot a wide range of bird species.